Tree pyramidal adaptive importance sampling: Introduction

 An alternative to MCMC is the class of importance sampling (IS) methods.
-Historically, IS has been used to approximate expectations of the form $\int f(x)\pi(x)dx$, rather than generating samples from $\pi(x)$.
+Historically, IS has been used to approximate expectations of the form $E[f(x)]=\int f(x)\pi(x)dx$, rather than generating samples from $\pi(x)$.
 Samples are drawn from an alternate distribution, $q(x)$, known as the \emph{proposal distribution} from which it is easier to generate samples.
 Each sample is assigned an \emph{importance weight} to correct the bias introduced by sampling from the wrong distribution.
-Unlike MCMC methods, there is no phenomenon of burn-in; the sample generation process can be parallelized; and all the generated samples along with their weights are retained.
+Unlike MCMC methods, there is no phenomenon of burn-in; the sample generation process can be parallelized; and all the generated samples along with their weights are retained, \cite{Owen2013}.
 The samples with their weights represent an approximation of the target distribution.
 The key challenge lies in choosing good proposal distributions.
 For poor choices of $q(x)$, the set of importance weights may be dominated by a few weights having large values, resulting in an effective sample size much smaller than the apparent sample size.
-This situation gets exacerbated at higher dimensions and can result in an exponential blowup in the number of samples required resulting in very poor sampling efficiency.
+This situation gets exacerbated at higher dimensions and can result in an exponential blowup in the number of samples required, resulting in very poor sampling efficiency.

 We present here, therefore, the Tree Pyramid Adaptive Importance Sampling (TP-AIS) method that retains the desirable properties of Importance sampling (parallelizability, no burn-in) while achieving a higher sampling efficiency relative to state-of-the-art IS methods.
 We use a hierarchical data-structure called Tree Pyramids to describe the proposal distribution $\mathcal{Q}$ over the input probability space.
-Each node represents a convex K-dimensional subspace, with nodes further down the tree representing increasingly finer subspaces.
-Our algorithm adaptively divides the input space in a manner such that more samples are used to represent regions of higher probability mass, while fewer samples are used for lower mass regions.
+Each node represents a K-dimensional subspace, with nodes further down the tree representing increasingly finer subspaces.
+Our algorithm adaptively divides the input space in a manner such that more samples are used to represent regions of higher probability density, while fewer samples are used for lower density regions.
 This enables us to efficiently approximate the target distribution $\pi$.

 Unlike other state-of-the-art IS methods, TP-AIS is completely parameter-free and has anytime property that enables to make trade-offs between computation time and approximation quality.

 The paper is structured as follows: Section~\ref{sec:related} provides an overview of sampling methods focusing on importance sampling algorithms related to our contribution and comments on their differences.
 Section~\ref{sec:methods} details the proposed sampling algorithm.
 Section~\ref{sec:evaluation} describes the methods used for evaluation and Section~\ref{sec:results} shows the results and discussion.
 The paper concludes with the final remarks and future directions in Section~\ref{sec:conclusion}.